nsacyber/WALKOFF/README.md

     * Can granularly configure which events to log on a per-case basis

 4. Drag and Drop Workflow Editor
-    * Makes creation and editing of workflows as easy as dragging and dropping capablities.
+    * Makes creation and editing of workflows as easy as dragging and dropping capabilities.

 5. Flexible Workflow Execution
     * Manual Execution - Execute a workflow by pressing a button